ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/06-documentation-plan.md

 The immediate priority remains documentation accuracy.

-The next priority after that is making sure the public BetterRepository guide set tells a coherent story about Frontier as a real platform, with room for the upcoming BetterDungeon SDK feature to fit naturally.
+The next priority after that is making sure the public BetterRepository guide set tells a coherent story about Frontier as a real platform, with a clean place for the shipped BetterDungeon SDK surface to fit naturally.